Leh Ladakh 15 Days Itinerary – How to Plan Your Trip?

 • Pangong to Hanle – Day 10

-• Hanle to Karzok – Day 11
+• Umling La – Day 11

-Before discussing the itinerary further, let me clarify on a few points first.
+Before discussing the itinerary further, let me clarify a few points first.
 Mostly, people prefer to plan their trip via Manali but I will recommend reaching Ladakh via Srinagar because of the following reasons.

 Acute Mountain Sickness in Ladakh

-This remains to be the biggest concern for people traveling to Ladakh.
-Majority of the people traveling from Manali to Leh end up suffering from AMS around Sarchu and Pang.
-Reason behind this is because the gain in altitude happens suddenly and tremendously.
-On the other hand, while traveling from Srinagar, you climb up gradually and the journey is spread over a period of 4 days.
 This gives your body ample time to adjust itself to the height you are bringing it to.
 If you were traveling with family then I will strongly recommend that you plan via Srinagar only.

 For more details on what AMS is and how you can handle it, please read How to Handle Acute Mountain Sickness in Ladakh.